microsoft/pxt-arcade/docs/test/tutorials/music.md

 ---

 If you try pressing play before you choose a song, you'll get a "sim error."
-This just means that it couldn't find a song to play.
+This just means that it couldn't find a song to play. <br/>
+**(We'll fix this in the next step.)**

 You'll need to reload the music player and try again, but this time, make sure to press the up-arrow before pressing the (A) button.

 hint~